Ustaše Militia: Composition

 In mid-1941, the Ustaše militia consisted of 5,000 men, which increased by late 1941 to 16,000 soldiers.
 In the second half of 1942, its units numbered 42,000.
 After the capitulation of Italy in September 1943, the Ustaše militia was reorganized.
 By late 1943, it grew in size to around 55,000 soldiers, organized into nine brigades, three regiments, 48 battalions, and several independent units.
 There was another reorganization in the 1st half of 1944.
 The Ustaše militia size increased to 76,000 soldiers.

 The Ustaše militia recruited ethnic Croats, Muslims, and Germans in its ranks.
 An estimated 30% of the Ustaše militia membership was made up of Muslims.
 Among units stationed in Bosnia and Herzegovina, their share was slightly above 50%, but formed a small part of the officer corps.
 In July 1943, the Ustaše Headquarters issued an order to fill the ranks of the new SS Handschar Division with Muslims serving in its army.
 Several elite units were excluded from the order, such as Pavelić's personal guard.

-Ethnic Germans within the Ustaše milita were organized in the "German ethnic group militia" (Vojnica Njemačke narodne skupine or Einsatzstaffel der Deutschen Mannschaft).
+Ethnic Germans within the Ustaše militia were organized in the "German ethnic group militia" (Vojnica Njemačke narodne skupine or Einsatzstaffel der Deutschen Mannschaft).
 Its battalions and other units, the last of which was formed in early 1943, numbered around 4,700 officers and soldiers.
 Their reorganization began in September 1942.
 By 1 May 1943, all of those units were incorporated into the Waffen-SS or German police within the NDH.

 Until September 1942, the Ustaše militia was filled exclusively with volunteers.
 Since then, the Croatian Home Guard conscripts were given an option to carry out their obligatory military service in the Ustaše militia units too.
 The recruitment of minors was initially not allowed, although their presence, mostly refugees, was not unusual.
 In December 1944, the Ustaše Headquarters allowed the recruitment of minor volunteers from the age of 16.